captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Convincingly?
 ---
 ## SHARON:
-Tanya is from _Nah°.
+Ta n y a is from Idaho.
 ---
 ## ROBYN:
 If this goes badly, I never agreed to it.
 ---
 ## SHARON:
 Understood.

 (She goes to the phone.
 She dials Tanya.)
-(---
-## ROBYN:
+(ROBYN sits, arms folded, a commanding gen- eral surveying the troops.
+SHARON blossoms
+7
-sits, armsfolded, a commanding gen-eral surveying the troops.
-SHARON blossoms under her undivided attention.
-In the follow-ing sequence, we see SHARON come fully alive.
+under her undivided attention.
+In the follow- ing sequence, we see SHARON come fully alive.
 In a French accent:)
 ---
 ## SHARON:
 Hello?
-Yes, is this Tanya?
+Ye s , is this Tanya?
-Tanya, hello, this is
+Ta n y a , hello, this is
 Juliette
 DuBois
 from The Franco-Global Association for International Orphans based in Normandy, France
-Yes
+Ye s
 Normandy is a lovely city
-there are stone walls and it is right next to the ocean and long ago people stormed the beaches with great passion (---
+there are stone walls and it is right next to the ocean and long ago people stormed the beaches with great passion
-## ROBYN:
-clears her throat.)
+(ROBYN clears her throat.)
 which is all to say
 I wonder if you are interested in saving the lives of starving children